Alexhuszagh/xcross/README.md

 Normally, cross compilers are limited by long compile times (to build the cross-compiler) and non-portable toolchain files, since the toolchain cannot be added to the path.

-Using Docker images simplifies this, since the cross-compilers are pre-packaged in a compact image, enabling building, testing, and deploying cross-compiled code in seconds, rather than hours.
+Pre-built Docker images simplifies this, since the cross-compilers are packaged in a compact image isolated from the host, enabling building, testing, and deploying cross-compiled code in seconds, rather than hours.
 Each image comes with a toolchain installed on-path, making it work with standard build tools without any configuration.
 And, [xcross](xcross) allows you to cross-compile code with zero setup required.

 It just works.

 # Getting Started

-This shows a simple example of building and running a C++ project on PowerPC64, a big-endian system.
+This shows a simple example of building and running a C++ project on DEC Alpha, a 64-bit little-endian system.

 ## Installing

-xcross may be installed via PyPi via:
+xcross may be installed via [PyPi](https://pypi.org/project/xcross/):

 ```bash
 pip install xcross --user